Amazing how many people it takes to turn a voyage about one man walking across America in to a TV series. Here’s the team.

 Julia tackles the wide range of decisions and logistics that go in to producing the Lost Sea Expedition series.
 Responsibilities include fundraising, promotion, distribution and editing decisions.

-Prior to becoming a producer, she studied at Boston University and Tufts worked in the wildlife and environmental field.
+Prior to becoming a producer, she studied at Boston University.
+She did her graduate work at Tufts and UNH and holds a Masters in Wildlife Conservation.
+She has worked in the international wildlife conservation field.

 Consulting: Will and Deni McIntyre